 - D.V.M., University of Florida

-- Ph.D. in Biochemistry and Molecular Biology, University of Florida
+- Ph.D.
+Biochemistry and Molecular Biology, University of Florida

-Dr. Nancy H. Ing is an associate professor in the Department of Animal Science and has a joint appointment with the Department of Veterinary Integrative Biosciences.
+Dr. Nancy H. Ing is a professor in the Department of Animal Science and has a joint appointment with the Department of Veterinary Integrative Biosciences.
 She is an active member of the Faculties of Genetics, Reproductive Biology, and Biotechnology.

 Her research interests focus on understanding how hormones regulate gene expression in animal tissues.
 Current research projects investigate the earliest days of pregnancy in the sheep uterus and the regulation of estrogen receptor gene expression, as well as stress hormone effects on gene expression in the stallion testes.